 While there are several potential models for CBDC, in a January 2022 discussion paper the Fed indicated it is exploring a model where the CBDC is a liability of the Fed and widely available to the general public.
 ABA responded to the Fed's paper and has continued to advocate that there is no compelling use case for a consumer-facing CBDC.
-In May 2024, the House passed a bill to prohibit the Federal Reserve from issuing a CBDC largely along party lines (three Democrats voted in favor) on May 23, 2024.
-And the Fed, for its part, has also promised not to move forward "without clear support from the executive branch and from Congress, ideally in the form of a specific authorizing law."
+In May 2024, the House of Representatives passed a bill to prohibit the Federal Reserve from issuing a CBDC largely along party lines (three Democrats voted in favor).
+And the Fed, for its part, has also promised to not move forward "without clear support from the executive branch and from Congress, ideally in the form of a specific authorizing law."

 In recent months momentum for a consumer-facing CBDC has waned in the U.S. We attribute this trend to public concerns about data privacy and government control and insight into consumer spending and a recognition of the risks to financial stability and the banking system that a CBDC would cause.
-Neither the Fed nor the administration seems particularly committed to pushing the policy.
-Instead, several public-private experiments are underway related to a wholesale CBDC (these would not be consumer-facing).
-Notably, the Federal Reserve Bank of New York will participate in Project Agora with six other central banks and private sector entities organized by the Bank of International Settlements.
-In January 2025, as part of an executive order on the digital assets market, President Trump prohibited the United States from developing a CBDC, so the issue is effectively dead for the time being.
+While several public-private experiments are underway related to a wholesale CBDC (these would not be consumer-facing), President Trump prohibited the United States from developing a CBDC as part of a January 2025 executive order on the digital assets market.